A massive and evolved slow-rotating galaxy in the early Universe

-A third alternative is that the apparent merger and the kinematic state of XMM-VID1-2075 are independent.
-Simulations have also suggested that a massive galaxy at early times can have rotation removed via an isotropic infall of gas.
-In this scenario, the kinematic transformation from fast- to slow-rotator occurs before/during the starburst phase, which in turn triggers AGN and supernova feedback to quench the galaxy - all quiescent slow-rotators from the Magneticum simulation at $z=3.42$ were quenched in this way \cite{Kimmig2025}.
+A third potential explanation is that the apparent merger and the kinematic state of XMM-VID1-2075 are independent.
+Simulations have suggested that a massive galaxy at early times can have rotation removed via an isotropic infall of gas.
+In this scenario, the kinematic transformation from fast- to slow-rotator occurs before/during the starburst phase, which in turn triggers AGN and supernova feedback to quench the galaxy - 3/35 quiescent galaxies from the Magneticum simulation at $z=3.42$ are slow rotators, all of which were quenched in this way \cite{Kimmig2025}.
 A subsequent dry (gas-poor) minor merger which produces the low-surface brightness feature could then be the first of many which will occur throughout the continued evolution of the system toward a massive `dead' elliptical system similar to those seen in the local Universe.
-Discriminating between these potential formation paths for XMM-VID1-2075 is difficult and requires deeper data to analyze additional signatures such as higher-order kinematic moments (skewness, kurtosis) \cite{Naab2014, Forbes2017, VandeSande2017}.
+Discriminating between these potential formation pathways for XMM-VID1-2075 is difficult and requires deeper data to analyze additional signatures such as higher-order kinematic moments (skewness, kurtosis) \cite{Naab2014, Forbes2017, VandeSande2017}.
+Larger samples of massive quiescent galaxies with stellar rotation measurements will also enable statistical discrimination between the anti-aligned merger and gas inflow kinematic transformation pathways.